 Court Records are public records.
 They include a case file containing a docket and all filings and documents filed in your court case.
 You can access court records on their website, or at the Clayton County Clerk of Court office where the case was filed.

 Each and every state keeps a record of someone’s criminal past.
 These state databases are connected so you are able to track criminal histories from another state.
-Go to county courthouse and inquire, or check the website.
+Go to county courthouse and inquire in person, or you can check the website.
 It helps to know which county the crime occurred in, and if the crime was in a different state entirely, you may have to pay for a more comprehensive search.

 A search of someone’s criminal history you are able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for these crimes: